jdoleary/Spellmasons/docs/TasksCurrent.md

 - Bug: Had a scenario where i had a debugger on enterPortal and on image.show and 2nd client got `Cannot change character, player not found with id 8c502be8-631c-482a-9398-40155f77c21f`
     - maybe in this case, re-request player sync??
-- Bug: Spell range line stays fixed if unit is moving and mouse doesn't move
 - TODO: Unit.syncronize should sync modifier images such as frozen or heavy armor
 - Improve sending castCards with targeting based on id not position
 - Make loading screen